enablis-co/Compass/Guides/ISMS-GUIDE-01.md

 - Separate guest and home networks if your router supports it
 - Position your router centrally to minimize signal outside your home

-#### 2.2.2 Network Segmentation

-**Best Practices:**

-- Keep work devices on a separate network from personal or IoT devices when possible
-- Consider a dedicated SSID for work devices
-- Use VLANs if you have the technical knowledge to set them up

-**Practical Tips:**

-- Many modern routers support "guest networks" which can be used to separate devices
-- If using a mesh network system, check if it supports multiple networks
-- As a minimum, ensure IoT devices are on a separate network from work devices

 ### 2.3 Ergonomics and Wellbeing

 #### 2.3.1 Ergonomic Setup